-- Lower operating costs: A modern system requires less maintenance and care instead of having to repair your old doorbell intercom all the time.
+- Lower operating costs: A modern system requires less maintenance and care instead of having to repair your old buzzer system all the time.
 This is especially true if you choose a cloud-based intercom system.
 That way, the software updates automatically, and you can adjust tenant access permissions remotely.

 - Attract younger tenants: Millennials and Gen Z rent more than any other generation.
 These generations are also more attracted to modern, smart technologies.
 So, making the switch to a new intercom will help attract more prospective tenants.

-- Satisfy and retain tenants: Your current tenants will be happy to know you’re throwing out the old one, especially if they experienced issues with the old intercom system.
-Once your new intercom is installed, tenants will have a better experience with the property.
+- Satisfy and retain tenants: Your current tenants will be happy to know you’re throwing out the old system, especially if they experienced issues with it.
+Once your new intercom is installed, tenants will have a better experience at your property.
 As a result, they’ll be more likely to renew their leases.

-- Increase security: Old intercoms are likely to have security issues, such as a susceptibility to buzzer bombing.
-But many modern intercoms feature video capabilities that take a date- and time-stamped photos of every door entry.
+- Increase security: Old entry systems are likely to have security issues, such as a susceptibility to buzzer bombing.
+But many modern intercoms have cameras that take date- and time-stamped photos of every door entry.
 Tenants can also see who they’re letting in via a two-way video call with the visitor.
 These features increase security and give tenants peace of mind.